 Someone stepped on my foot the other day.
 It was during a commute into London, and it was in the second rush hour of the day.
+I was wearing flip flops and him these huge heavy work shoes.
 He stepped on my foot as he overtook me, even though I wasn’t being slow or taking up unnecessary amounts of space.
 And he didn’t apologize.

-The surprise and rage was immediate.
-I didn’t suppress it exactly; I know better that to do that.
-Instead, I slowly coaxed my thoughts down from the very impolite thing I wanted to shout after him.
+The surprise and rage was immediate and I did not suppress it.
+But I did slowly coax my thoughts down from the very impolite thing I wanted to shout after him.
 Not for him, but for me.